masc-ucsc/livehd/docs/CreateJson.md

 ## TMapping

 In the Yosys tool, you can specify an FPGA chip to synthesize one's netlist for, then you can output a file that can be parsed by a PnR tool.
 Currently, we are roughly 90% complete in creating a JSON file that can be parsed by Yosys, and we have a pass named "Mockturtle" that translates most operations into sets of LUTs, but we need to further develop LiveHD to be able to synthesize arbitrary netlists into a form that can commence Place and Route for FPGAs.

+Note that this issue and "Operation Translations" are closely intertwined, since we have to know what physical chip or virtual circuit description to target in order to generate the correct corresponding output.